iamgio/pikt/README.md

 ```

 - `-welcome` runs `-createscheme`, `-exportscheme` (both on `colors`) and `-downloadcompiler=jvm`.
 Its output is already zipped in the downloadable archive.

-> Commands can be chained.
-> For example, `java -Dsource=img.png -Dcolors=scheme -jar pikt.jar -imgoutput=img_new.png -recolorize -compact`
-> applies the `scheme` color scheme to `img.png` and compacts the output to `img_new.png` at the same time.
->
-> It is possible to overwrite the source image, albeit highly discouraged.

 ## Building
 The [downloadable archive](#begin) is already built off the latest GitHub commit.